 The ultraselfish SD gene complex in Drosophila melanogaster is one of the best-characterized meiotic drive systems.
 But many mysteries remain about its evolutionary history, its population dynamics, and the functional interactions among the driver (Segregation distorter), target (Responder), and many genetic modifiers.
+We are now using genetics, molecular biology, population genomics and cytology to investigate SD in populations from France and Africa (Presgraves et al. 2009).
 See our recent review for more details (Larracuente and Presgraves 2012).

 The genetics and evolution of recombination rate differences between species

 In past work, we studied how local rates of crossing over affect the efficacy of natural selection in the Drosophila genome (Betancourt and Presgraves 2002; Presgraves 2005).
 In our new on-going work, we are investigating the genetic control of evolved species differences in the rate of recombination.
 We have identified a single gene with a history of rapid evolution that can account for the entire ~1.7-fold genetic map length difference between D. melanogaster and D. mauritiana, and we’re now studying the mechanism by which such a dramatic change in recombination rate is achieved.